soulweaver91/gw2hub/README.md

 Installing
 ----------
 The API runs on [node.js](http://nodejs.org/), so if you don't have it installed, do that first.
-You will also need to install [GraphicsMagick](http://www.graphicsmagick.org/) and make sure it's in your PATH.
+You will also need to install [GraphicsMagick](http://www.graphicsmagick.org/) as well as [FFmpeg](https://ffmpeg.org/download.html) and make sure they are in your PATH.

 If you don't yet have grunt or bower installed globally, install them now: